 David knew these streets.
 He knew suburbia.
 Elsewhere, in the North, the pulse of the city throbbed louder.
 More dangerously.
 There, community enforcement would be irrelevant.
 Policing in the city was done by expedience.
 Celebrations of closed-door football victories.
 Protests.
 Outbreaks of mass partying.
 All were initially allowed to play out with blind eyes being turned.
-Now, after various crack-downs, things were tougher there.
 But in the Southern suburbs, it was different.
 Community here was tangible and understood.
 David knew that easy judgements could be made from a glance at a house front.
 A fly-tipped sofabed.
 Cardboard roaches heeled into a front path.
-Nasty stone cladding that hadn’t been torn from the face of a Victorian terrace.
+Nasty stone cladding that hadn’t been torn from the face of an otherwise orderly Victorian terrace.
 Community signifiers, all useful for Community Enforcement.

 The last turn.
 Tennyson Avenue.
 A low sign on the corner, sprouting from dandelion and tarmac - watered by passing dog-walkers, but still with the lingering whiff of fox.
 Feral.

 David stopped.
 It was now that his skills could come to the fore.

 Distantly, there was the rush of cars.
 A police helicopter, but a very long way off.
 A high shout.
 Children.

 Closer.
 A busy conversation on a doorstep.
 Possibly a technical infringement, but not conspicuous enough for comment.
 Was it a South London peculiarity that these conversations always seemed on the fringe of breaking into a row, David wondered?

 Closer still - the gentle, rhythmic soothing of a stereo.

 An open window.
 A net curtain flicking out of it, into a tidy front area.
 Colourful flower pots trying to mask stubbornly ugly wheelie bins.

 Through the window.